CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 - either storing the coefficients within a secure storage (JB ca fait bizarre comme terme),
 - or only keeping the PRNG state before the splitting.

+The SSS implementation used by HTC is inspired from an open source project, and available [here](https://github.com/dsprenkels/sss/).
+This open source implementation generates the shares all at once.
+One cannot request for a single share.
+In order to allow trusted contact to be added whenever, HTC modified the implementation, to the expense of security.

 HTC chose to keep the PRNG state.
 But the implementation also uses a DRBG: This means that the output is predictable and the generated coefficients will always be the same.
 The seed used by DRBG (ie the PRNG state) is stored inside an encrypted partition, only available for the _secure OS_.